-Tracey Clark - Chair (AHT Member, Physiotherapist)
+Tracey Clark (AHT Member, Physiotherapist)

 Tracey has chaired the Accreditation Steering Committee from 2015-2018.
 She is a past Vice President and President of the AHTA, and has chaired or been part of the AHTA Governance Committee, the Advocacy Committee, and the Research and Scholarship Committee of the AHTA.
 Tracey works both in the private and public sectors in Sydney as a Physiotherapist and Hand Therapist.
 She has a Master of Science (Hand and Upper Limb Rehabilitation) from Curtin University, Perth, and is a Certified Hand Therapist (USA).
 Tracey is also a member of the Scientific Committee for the IFSHT 2019 Berlin Conference.

-Katie Whittle - Credentialing Portfolio Officer (Membership Secretary on the AHTA Management Committee), AHT Member, Occupational Therapist)
+Dave Parsons - Credentialing Portfolio Officer (Membership Secretary on the AHTA Management Committee), AHT Member, Occupational Therapist)